nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 }
 ```

-Now, all that's left to glue it all together is to implement the factory that creates the validators based on the view, like the following:
+Now, all that's left to glue it all together is to implement the factory that creates the validators based on the view.

 ```
 public class ViewValidatorFactory {